Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 You can unsubscribe at any time.
 See our Privacy Policy.

-In the Spring, making new sowings every 2 weeks will keep the lettuce leaves coming while more slow-growing winter varieties should be sown monthly.
+In spring, making new sowings every 2 weeks will keep the lettuce leaves coming, while more slow-growing winter varieties should be sown monthly.
 This will guarantee you a steady supply of salad!

 How To Grow Lettuce Plants On